MauriceKuenicke/EchoSphere/docs/getting-started/index.md

 ## 5‑Minute Quickstart
 1. Install EchoSphere
-2. Run `es setup --platform SNOWFLAKE` or `es setup --platform POSTGRES`
+2. Run `es setup --platform SNOWFLAKE` or your platform of choice
 3. Configure your platform credentials in `es.ini`
-4. Add `orders_total.es.sql` with your first assertion query
+4. Add `example.es.sql` with your first assertion query
 5. Run `es run -e dev` and inspect the output
-6. Optional: `es run -e dev --junitxml reports/junit.xml --export-failures reports/failures.xlsx`
+6. Optional: `es run -e dev --export-failures reports/failures.xlsx` to view failing test results in Excel